natcap/invest.users-guide/source/en/urban_nature_access.rst

 The model calculates urban nature access based on the location and amount of urban nature, the location and number of people, and the per-capita need or demand for urban nature.
 The area of urban nature in pixel :math:`j` is represented as :math:`S_j`.
-Values of :math:`S_j` are in square meters, and it is assumed that a pixel of urban nature is completely filled with urban nature.
+Values of :math:`S_j` are in square meters, where the proportion of the area of a pixel that is covered by urban nature is defined in the LULC Attribute Table.
 The population in pixel :math:`i` is represented by :math:`P_i`.
 Per capita requirements for urban nature are specified as :math:`g_{cap}`, and are often based on policy targets.
 Together, these components are used to calculate the following three main metrics, described in greater detail in :ref:`una-running-the-default-model`:

 -  **Urban nature supply:** the amount of urban nature supplied to the population residing in a pixel